 St Peter’s Trust Research Projects

 As a result of major technological advances in science over the last forty years it has become possible to discover how our bodies are regulated at the level of the different microscopically small cells that make up our various tissues and organs, and which hold our genetic material.
 The cell is the smallest functional unit that can operate more or less independently in any organism, and a human being is made up of millions of cells.
-Research at the cellular level has been funded by St Peter's Trust for many years, and important findings have been reported by the scientists and clinicians the Trust has supported - in diseases such as diabetes, renal stones, complications of renal failure, bladder malfunction and prostatic cancer.
+Research at the cellular level has been funded by St Peter's Trust for many years, and important findings have been reported by the scientists and clinicians the Trust has supported - in diseases such as diabetes, renal stones, complications of renal failure, bladder malfunction and prostatic cancer

-Grants totalling £119,277 have been awarded in 2016 for the following projects:
+Grants totalling £119,277 were awarded in 2016 for the following projects:

 A patient with kidney failure is unable to excrete waste products in the urine.
 These accumulate and cause harm in the body as a whole.
 Haemodialysis treatments remove these toxins by passing the patient’s blood through the dialyser.
 The project aims to widen the range of toxins that can be cleared from the body by developing new filtration membranes and enable the 2 million patients being treated to survive for longer and in better health.